OctopusDeploy/docs/src/pages/docs/tenants/tenant-creation/connecting-projects.md

 - You can offer specific projects to some tenants and not to others.
 - You can also provide most of your tenants with a single environment while offering specific customers extra environments.
 For example, you could give particular customers a test/staging/acceptance environment where they can test new releases before upgrading their production environment.

+## Older versions
+The project connection feature was updated to allow bulk selection in Octopus Deploy **2023.4**.
+If you are running an older version of Octopus the dialog will only allow selecting a single project at a time.